-None of the members of our Compensation Committee during our last fiscal year (which included Gerhard F. Burbach, Nicolas Barthelemy, and Samuel D. Colella) is, or was during 2018, an officer or employee of our Company.
+None of the members of our Compensation Committee during our last fiscal year (which included Nicolas M. Barthelemy, Gerhard F. Burbach, Samuel D. Colella (until October 2019), and Carlos Paya) is, or was during 2019, an officer or employee of our Company.
 None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any entity that has one or more executive officers serving on our Board or Compensation Committee.